Anywhere from the city to the middle of the ocean

 The marina, which is currently a popular attraction in this little village, is just next to the property.
 A remarkable concept is hosted by the Monsara Hotel.
 Thanks to its sleek design, elements from Portugal, unforgettable cuisine and drink, and refreshing simplicity is an experience.

 Mobile workstations suitable for personalized work are provided in accommodations to seamlessly balance work and leisure.
-There are 92 bedrooms which are tastefully decorated with blue accents, as well as gray tones and wood accents, making them elegant but approachable.
+There are 92 bedrooms which are tastefully decorated with blue accents, as well as grey tones and wood accents, making them elegant but approachable.
 Blue ceramic tiles are used to line bathrooms as a nod to traditional Portuguese designs.

-The Monsaraz’s core is a 4,000-square-foot courtyard in the center of the hotel.
+The Monsaraz’s core is a 4,000-square-foot courtyard in the centre of the hotel.
 The outdoor area, which is built around a live tree, has a living plant wall and an alluring mural as accents, providing a backdrop for a range of programming or leisure activities.
 The 60-seat Westerly Public House’s food and beverage menu features seaside cuisine that combines Australian and local elements.

-The gorgeous resort is situated on a 12-meter-high granite hill that slopes down to the sea on Na Jomtien Beach, not far from a fishermens’ hamlet.
+The gorgeous resort is situated on a 12-meter-high granite hill that slopes down to the sea on Na Jomtien Beach, not far from a fishermen’s hamlet.
 Close by is the Ang Sila stonemasonry settlement.
-Mason’s building is symbolically molded into the slope employing material integration of granite stone and concrete, both of which were inspired by the stone hillside location and the workmanship of the Ang Sila stonemason.
-35 individual pool villas make up the complex, together with its restaurant, spa, fitness center, pool, and seaside bar.
+Mason’s building is symbolically moulded into the slope employing material integration of granite stone and concrete, both of which were inspired by the stone hillside location and the workmanship of the Ang Sila stonemason.
+35 individual pool villas make up the complex, together with its restaurant, spa, fitness centre, pool, and seaside bar.
 The cave-like homes are cut on one-third of the 48,000 square meter plot, decreasing the slope to maximize the sea view while maintaining peace and seclusion within.
 There are four different room kinds for the pool villas: garden, duplex, beachside, and beachfront.
 With a view of the ocean, each variety is situated in lowering contours.
 Throughout the project, local materials including granite, terrazzo, and teak wood were utilized.
 The sculptors from Ang-Sila created the inside.
 In order to depict the whole design and building process, black and white film images taken during the construction phase by Chatchakad Waikawee are utilized as décor.

 How can one create a setting that fosters social interaction while offering romanticism and close contact with nature?
 How do we encourage others to truly share this intense experience of being in one of the world’s most isolated places?